 The mystique and glamour of black forest gâteau

 Undaunted by its seventies’ throwback label, I’ve always revered black forest gâteau, Schwarzwälder Kirschtorte.
-The cloud of cream wrapping juicy bloody cherries, it seems so much more adult than a Victoria sponge.
+The cloud of cream wrapping juicy boozy cherries, it always seemed so much more adult than a Victoria sponge.

 The dark, murky chocolate base with the fragrance of Kirsch, black Morello cherries instead of bog common glace cherries - very foreign, very exotic, very much more appealing.

 Black forest gâteau featured in the first series of Heston Blumenthal, the iconic British chef’s TV programme ‘In Search of Perfection’.
-Not too much of a competition, eh?
+Not too much of a competition then, eh?

-I’m sure it tasted poetically divine and was a work of art but however breath-taking it looked, I thought the shortcrust chocolate base that Heston devised wasn’t quite right.
-I much prefer the classic, soft sponge base.
+I’m sure it tasted poetically divine and that it was a work of art but however breath-taking it looked, I thought the shortcrust chocolate base that Heston devised wasn’t quite right.

 Chocolate sponge base and fresh fruit

-So the first time I set out to make the gâteau, I looked for the softest, dampest chocolate cake for the base, one that would also slice well.
-Samin Nosrat’s midnight cake was the answer – and it’s madly easy as well.
+And so the first time I set out to make the gâteau, I looked for the softest, dampest chocolate cake for the base, and one that would also slice well.
+Samin Nosrat’s midnight cake was the answer – and it’s madly easy to boot.